 Some weeks after terrorists turned several of our airliners into guided missiles, I flew — and got to experience our greatly “improved” security.
-My experiences brought a lot of response from readers.
+My experiences were recorded here earlier.

 Anyway, the stories.
 These several examples of the false sense of security we all live with are from the 27 January 2002 issue:

 Retired Marine Corps Gen. Joseph J. Foss, 86, arrived at the airport in Phoenix, Ariz., to fly to the east coast, but was stopped by airport security because he was carrying something the security screeners apparently deemed suspicious: a Congressional Medal of Honor.
 “I kept explaining that it was the highest medal you can receive from the military in this country, but nobody listened”, Foss, the former governor of South Dakota, says.
 “They just didn’t know what it was but they acted like I shouldn’t be carrying it.”
 He got it in 1943 from President Franklin Roosevelt after shooting down 26 enemy planes in the Pacific.
 “It states all that stuff on the back of the medal.”
 So why was he carrying the medal?
 “I had it with me this time to show to cadets at the U.S. Military Academy at West Point.” — where he was going to make a speech.
 (Washington Times) …Good move, boys — that medal was for shooting down planes!